sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 The result will create a Docker image tagged as sas-viya-single-programming-only:latest.

 To change the base image, change the `BASEIMAGE` and `BASETAG` options.
-If using a SUSE-based operating system, make sure to set `PLATFORM=suse`.

 #### Extending the Base Image

 To add to the base image, navigate to any of the subdirectories and run a build with the provided Dockerfile.
 Below are examples of adding the sasdemo user to the initial image and then adding Jupyter with python3 support to the svc-auth-demo image.

 **Note:** Unless a custom base image that already supports host-level authentication is provided, the addons/auth-sssd or addons/auth-demo layers must be added in order to support full functionality of the SAS Viya container.

 ##### To Create an Image with the sasdemo User